Understanding Tax Consequences of Mutual FundsOctober 8, 2019

 Taxable gains in a fund potentially could be offset by realized losses on other sales.

-When dividend and net capital gains distributions are made, the net asset value (NAV) per share of the fund drops by the amount distributed.
+When dividend and net capital gain distributions are made, the net asset value (NAV) per share of the fund drops by the amount distributed.
 Importantly, the shareholder has not lost money because of this decline in the NAV.
-They either have taken the distribution in cash or, more likely, reinvested the money in additional fund shares purchased at the lower adjusted NAV.
+They either have taken the distribution in cash or reinvested the money in additional fund shares purchased at the lower adjusted NAV.

 While no investor enjoys paying taxes on income that they have not actually received in cash, reinvested distributions are considered part of the investor’s cost basis.
 This could significantly reduce the taxable capital gains realized when fund shares ultimately are sold by the investor, especially if the fund has been held for a long time.

-For example, consider the hypothetical scenario illustrated below: suppose you bought $10,000 of an equity mutual fund on January 1, 2013.
-Over the next five years, the fund paid distributions totaling about $2,000, which you reinvested in the fund account and included on your tax returns.
-If you sold all your shares on June 30, 2018, you would have received $26,500—$16,500 above the $10,000 you originally invested.
+For example, consider the hypothetical scenario illustrated below: Suppose you bought $10,000 of an equity mutual fund on January 1, 2014.
+Over the next five years, the fund paid distributions totaling $2,000, which you reinvested in the fund account and included on your tax returns.
+When you sold all your shares on June 30, 2019, you received $26,500—$16,500 above the $10,000 you originally invested.
 But you wouldn’t pay taxes on the whole $16,500 since you had already been taxed on the $2,000 of distributions over the prior five years.
-You would only include $14,500 as your capital gain on your 2018 tax return.
+You would only include $14,500 as your capital gain on your 2019 tax return.

-Investors in taxable accounts planning new or additional investments in a fund may decide to wait until after a dividend or capital gains distribution is made in order to buy fund shares at the lower NAV and avoid having to pay tax on the distribution.
+Investors in taxable accounts planning new or additional investments in a fund may decide to wait until after a dividend or capital gain distribution is made in order to buy fund shares at the lower NAV and avoid having to pay tax on the distribution.
 Depending on how long the investor has to wait, however, this strategy could result in missing out on appreciation of the fund shares in the interim.
-The longer the investor has to delay his or her purchase, the greater this risk becomes.
+The longer the investor has to delay their purchase, the greater this risk becomes.

-Some investors also may consider selling fund shares before a distribution to avoid the tax due, then buy them back afterward.
-However, if the investor had gains on the shares at the time of the sale, the realized gains would be taxable in the year the shares were sold.
+Some investors also may consider selling fund shares before a distribution to avoid the tax due.
+If the investor had gains on the shares at the time of the sale, the realized gains would be taxable in the year the shares were sold.
 And if the shares sold were held for 12 months or less, that gain would be taxed at ordinary income rates.
 Ultimately, this strategy may or may not reduce taxes owed for the year.